SyMelin/MelinSylvie_14_react_component_library/README.md

 ```

-If you need to set "position: fixed" in the CSS, you may wrapp the modal component in a wrapper component such as:
+If you need to set "position: fixed" in the CSS, you may wrap the modal component in a wrapper component such as:
 ```
 { modalIsActive
 ? <ModalWrapper className="modalWrapper>